-4. SIGNIFICANT ACCOUNTING JUDGMENTS, ESTIMATES AND ASSUMPTIONS assets and liabilities that are not readily apparent from other sources.
+In the application of the Global Fund's accounting policies which are described in Note 3, management is required to make judgments, estimates and assumptions about the carrying amount of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results may differ from these estimates.